Physical education as praxis

 *values physical activity and its contribution to a healthful lifestyle

-NASPE (1995) defined a physical educated person. physically educated person: Demonstrates competency in many movement forms and proficiency in a few movement forms.
+NASPE (1995) defined a physical educated person.
+A physically educated person: Demonstrates competency in many movement forms and proficiency in a few movement forms.
 Applies movement concepts and principles to the learning and development of motor skills.
 Exhibits a physically active lifestyle.
 ICHPER.SD continues to use the following definition: A physically educated person HAS learned skills necessary to perform a variety of physical activities; IS physically fit; DOES participate regularly in physical activity; KNOWS implications of and benefits from involvement in physical activities; and VALUES physical activity and its contributions to a healthful lifestyle.
 (National Association for Sport and Physical Education, AAHPERD, 1992).

 Borrowing from the philosophies of Reid, Peters and Aristotle, MacAllister (2013) considered what it meant to be physically educated from a "life" perspective and concluded that physically educated persons should be defined as those who have learned to arrange their lives in such a way that the physical activities they freely engage in make a distinctive contribution to their long-term flourishing.